BlinkTagInc/node-gtfs/README.md

 ### Deleting existing data

-If you don't want the import script to delete all existing data from the database with the same `agency_key`, you can set `skip_delete` to `false`.
+If you don't want the import script to delete all existing data from the database with the same `agency_key`, you can set `skipDelete` to `false`.
 Defaults to `true`.

 ```
 {
-  "mongo_url": "mongodb://localhost:27017/gtfs",
+  "mongoUrl": "mongodb://localhost:27017/gtfs",
   "agencies": [
     {
       "agency_key": "localAgency",
       "path": ""/path/to/the/unzipped/gtfs/"
     }
   ],
-  "skip_delete": true
+  "skipDelete": true
 }
 ```